tdwg/website/content/pages/conferences/2022/index.md

 **[Register](https://events.pensoft.net/events/tdwg-2022-hybrid-conference) for TDWG 2022** - [Regular registration rates](https://events.pensoft.net/events/tdwg-2022-hybrid-conference) are now in effect for in-person attendees.

 - Space is limited for in-person attendance at the conference—reserve your space now.
-- The last day to register and pay for full access to the conference is **Friday 14 October 2022**.
+- The last day to register and pay for in-person access to the conference is **Friday 14 October 2022**.
 - Links to join the virtual components of the conference (i.e, to Zoom and Slack)  will not be sent until payment is received.

 **Presentation deadlines:** see [Presentation information](https://www.tdwg.org/conferences/2022/presentation-info/)